Suction-Assisted Protein Lipectomy (SAPL)

 (also known as LYMPHEDEMA LIPOSUCTION)

-Patients who have lymphedema swelling in the arm or leg that is not fluid-filled and has non-pitting edema may be good candidates.
-This occurs when the lymphedema fluid has been replaced by fat and protein and can no longer be drained by techniques such as lymph node transfer or lymphaticovenous anastomoses.
+Patients who have lymphedema swelling in the arm or leg that is not fluid-predominant and has non-pitting edema may be good candidates.
 In many cases the affected extremity may feel soft, and a careful examination by a trained expert may be required to differentiate soft solid from soft fluid in an arm or leg.

-It is critical to note that this technique is different from normal liposuction techniques, and this technique should not be performed by surgeons who are not specifically trained in this specialized type of liposuction.
-A team approach with surgeon and therapist is required for best results.
+It is critical to note that SAPL is different from cosmetic liposuction techniques, and this technique should not be performed by surgeons who are not specifically trained in this specialized type of procedure.
+A team approach with an experienced surgeon and trained lymphedema therapist is required.

-Dr. Granzow has trained with Dr. Hakan Brorson in Sweden in this method of lymphedema treatment and lead one of three teams in the United States qualified to perform this type of procedure.
+Dr. Granzow has trained with Dr. Hakan Brorson in Sweden in this method of lymphedema treatment and has lectured with Dr. Brorson at the National Lymphedema Network (NLN) Annual Meeting.

 Dr. Granzow in surgery with Dr. Hakan Brorson in Malmo, Sweden